-You may ask, what is the QLD third-party (CTP) insurance scheme?
-Fortunately, Queensland first introduced the Compulsory Third Party Scheme in 1936, and it is still widely recognised as Australia’s best driver insurance compensation system.
+What is the QLD third-party (CTP) insurance scheme?
+Queensland first introduced the compulsory third-party scheme in 1936, and it remains widely recognised as Australia’s best driver insurance compensation system.
 As a result, when injured in a Queensland motor vehicle accident that is partly or wholly not your fault, you could make a CTP insurance claim and negotiate directly with the third-party insurance provider.
 CTP insurance can also cover damage inflicted on another person’s property.

-Because people often only think about the CTP insurance scheme once they need to make a claim, they frequently have little knowledge of how it works.
-Fortunately, we have created the ultimate guide to Understanding the Queensland Compulsory Third Party Insurance Scheme to help you understand the system and your legal rights.
+Because people often only think about the CTP insurance scheme once they need to make a claim, they often have little knowledge of how it works.
+So we have created the ultimate guide to Understanding the Queensland Compulsory Third Party Insurance Scheme to help you learn about the system and your legal rights.
 We begin by defining CTP insurance.

 Queensland Compulsory Third-Party Insurance Scheme Overview